-You can just remove the conflict working copy administrative are this command. a in addition to remov ing the conflict files, so we recommend that you use svn revert
+You can just remove the conflict files and commit, but svn resolved fixes up some book-keeping data in the working copy administrative area in addition to removing the conflict files, so we recommend that you use this command.

-'''

 svn revert -- Undo all local edits.

-'''